 We understand how quickly joy can turn to devastation after learning something is wrong with your child.
 While we cannot be able to heal your baby, we will fight to get you the justice and compensation you deserve.

 During your complimentary and confidential consultation, our legal team has the opportunity to get to know you and the details of your case.
-Collecting important information helps us identify fault and determine the next legal steps.
+Collecting important information helps us identify the fault and determine the next legal steps.
 We never charge anything unless you receive compensation.

 We must collect documents that identify the medical mistake and your associated damages, including medical records, medical staff reports, and personal statements.
 This will help us determine liability.